 Berkshire Seed Library visits to talk about saving and sharing seeds.
 Plant a seed to take home and make a seed packet (the Shakers invented them!)
 At 2pm, tour our greenhouses where seeds get their start.
 Included in admission/FREE to members

 WALK AND WONDER

 Join us on the Farm and Forest Trail for a guided family-friendly (and stroller-friendly) walk to explore the plants and creatures that live there.
 Included in admission/FREE to members

 As Baby Animals draws to a close, join us for Farm Games.
 Friends from Greenagers (the organization that brings you the Farmers’ Olympics) will be on hand to run you through farm paces with friendly and hilarious competitions: grain bag toss, moo juice squeeze, bucket carry, wheelbarrow push, hay bale roll, and more.
 Included in admission/FREE to members

 Hop on the hay wagon with Farmer Bill and his knowledgeable staff and ride trails through the gardens and forest to a private area where family memories will be born as you help during feeding time and have special access to our newest additions.

-Tours are offered every day at 11am and also at 1pm on weekends plus April 16-20.
+Tours are offered every day at 11am and also at 1pm on weekends.

 Sheep Shearing Weekend: April 28 and 29

 The Village’s merino sheep are this weekend’s stars.
-Throughout the weekend, follow the wool from sheep to cloak: sheep-shearing with champion shearer Fred DePaul, spinning, dying, and weaving demonstrations.
-Give spinning and weaving a try yourself.
+Throughout the weekend, follow the wool from sheep to cloak: sheep-shearing with champion shearer Fred DePaul, spinning, dyeing, and weaving demonstrations.
+Give spinning and weaving a try.
 See rarely-displayed Shaker-made woolen items, including the famous Shaker cloak.
-Make a wooly sheep in the Discovery Barn or bring needles, yarn, and join a Sit ‘N Knit.
+Make a woolly sheep in the Discovery Barn or bring needles, yarn, and join a Sit ‘N Knit.

 Included in admission/FREE to members